Quick and Easy Homemade Face Wash: Your Skin Will Love This

 Is your face prone to acne breakouts?
 Among the many natural solutions for acne-prone skin, you may want to try any variety of natural oils.
 Many natural oils are also high in polyphenols (natural anti-inflammatories).

 If you’re not prone to acne, use fatty acid and high oleic oils such as avocado oil and almond oil to nourish your skin and fight premature aging.
 Using your fingertips, apply a small amount of the natural oil mixture in a gentle circular motion.
-Put a warm cloth on your face and leave it for few minutes to open pores, then gently rinse the oil with warm water.
+Put a warm cloth on your face and leave it for a few minutes to open pores, then gently rinse the oil with warm water.

 For dry skin, beat the egg yolk and add a little bit of lemon juice or honey.
-Apply the yolk mixture to entire face and rinse.
+Apply the yolk mixture to the entire face and rinse.
 This will relieve dry skin.
-For normal skin, beat both the egg yolk and egg white, then apply it onto the face and leave it for 20 minutes.
+For normal skin, beat both the egg yolk and egg white, then apply it to the face and leave it for 20 minutes.
 Once finished, rinse and apply a natural and light moisturizer.
 Your face will feel refreshed and renewed after this treatment.

 Say No to Chemicals

 With the endless naturally occurring substances and ingredients so readily available nowadays, there’s simply no reason to inundate your face with harsh and potentially harmful chemicals.
 Every chemical you replace with a safe and natural alternative is just another step in the right direction.

 We’re here for you and would love to hear about your experience with any of the natural solutions we’ve discussed.
 There are so many great ideas out there; feel free to share them below.
 We’d love to hear from you!